 • Spanish: Ella recibe un regalo

-• Portuguese: Ela recebe um presente
+• Brazilian Portuguese: Ela recebe um presente

 • Italian: Lei riceve un regalo